 - Each phase must be different and build off the previous phase.

 - Responses for each question should include at least 3-4 sentences.

 - Responses should be unique to each phase.

 - To copy phases from another participant, visit an existing Training Plan and use the Copy Phases button.
-Please refer to our tutorial for more information on copying training plans.

 i.
 Select Phase Supervisor:

 - Select the Phase Supervisor from the dropdown list.

 - The selected phase supervisor must be the same person signing the phase.
 Their details must be included in the training phase supervision response.

 - The phase supervisor can be different than the main program supervisor.
 The main supervisor is InterExchange’s point of contact for overall program logistics.
 The phase supervisor is the person responsible for providing training during this particular phase.